What is Worship?

 Here it was translated as “to bow down in worship,” even though Jacob did not worship in this situation (Gen 48:8‑20).
 The addition “in worship” is not in the Greek text and should have been omitted.

-When the King James Bible had first been published in 1611, kneeling down was certainly a natural part of worship.
+When the King James Bible had first been published in the year 1611, kneeling down was certainly a natural part of worship.
 Over the course of time, however, it has changed what people understand by worship.

 In the following, the term worship is always used in the sense of “shachah” or “proskuneó,” that is, in the sense of kneeling or bowing down.